coinbase/salus/docs/architecture.md

 `Event :scanning_group_completed`

 - scanning_group_completed is fired after a group of scanners has completed scanning.
 Groups: Salus::ScannerTypes::SBOM_REPORT, Salus::ScannerTypes::LICENSE, Salus::ScannerTypes::DEPENDENCY, Salus::ScannerTypes::SAST, Salus::ScannerTypes::DYNAMIC, 'default'.
-The event is passed three parameters, the scanning group, the list of scanners ran and the scanning report.
+The event is passed three parameters, the scanning group, the list of scanners ran (array of strings) and the scanning report object.

 `Event :run_shell`